Target Hospitality (TH)

 EPS and free cash flow tell us whether a company was profitable while growing its revenue.
 But was it capital-efficient?
 Enter ROIC, a metric showing how much operating profit a company generates relative to the money it has raised (debt and equity).

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Fortunately, Target Hospitality’s ROIC has increased significantly over the last few years.
-This is a good sign, and if its returns keep rising, there’s a chance it could evolve into an investable business.
+Over the last few years, Target Hospitality’s ROIC averaged 3.1 percentage point decreases each year.
+Only time will tell if its new bets can bear fruit and potentially reverse the trend.

 10. Balance Sheet Assessment

-11. Key Takeaways from Target Hospitality’s Q1 Results
+11. Key Takeaways from Target Hospitality’s Q3 Results

-We enjoyed seeing Target Hospitality beat analysts’ revenue expectations this quarter.
-We were also happy its EBITDA outperformed Wall Street’s estimates.
-On the other hand, its EPS missed and its full-year EBITDA guidance fell short of Wall Street’s estimates.
-Zooming out, we think this was a mixed quarter.
-The stock traded up 2.6% to $7.28 immediately following the results.
+It was good to see Target Hospitality beat analysts’ EPS expectations this quarter.
+We were also excited its EBITDA outperformed Wall Street’s estimates by a wide margin.
+On the other hand, its full-year EBITDA guidance missed.
+Overall, we think this was a solid quarter with some key areas of upside.
+The stock traded up 3.6% to $8 immediately after reporting.

 12. Is Now The Time To Buy Target Hospitality?